-The New course was designed by Old Tom Morris and B Hall Blyth and opened for play in 1895.
+The New course was designed by Old Tom Morris and Benjamin Hall Blyth, an Edinburgh engineer, and opened for play in 1895.
 This makes it one of the oldest “new” courses in the world!

 Situated adjacent to the Old course, the New is often referred to as the local’s favourite because it is tighter and more defined than the Old.
 It possesses some similarities to the Old, shared fairways, a double green at the 3rd and 15th and the traditional out and back layout.
 In many ways it plays and feels more "normal" than the Old – it’s certainly less quirky and perhaps prettier too, with swathes of dense gorse providing brilliance of seasonal colour.

 The fairways are undulating, but they don’t have the same slopes and curves as the Old.
 Consequently, there are fewer hanging lies.
 There are some great holes on the New, especially in the dunes around the turn for home.
 The 10th hole is a tough 464-yard par 4 and it's a cracking hole which Bernard Darwin also liked, but thought that it was not in the Old course mould.
 In his 1910 book, The Golf Courses of the British Isles, he wrote: “This is nevertheless a really fine one, running down a narrow gorge between two ranges of hills, with a fine, slashing second shot with the brassey, albeit more or less a blind one”.